Garlin10/Confacts2/README.md

 The IDS Agent is the second major component of the framework.
 It provides functionalities related to Identity Management and Access Control within the FIWARE ecosystem.
 This component plays a vital role in securing data and controlling access to various services.

-## Docker Image
+## FIWARE Image

-The Docker image included in this repository allows you to deploy and run FIWARE easily.
+The FIWARE Docker image included in this repository allows you to deploy and run FIWARE easily.
 It contains all the necessary dependencies and configurations to set up a functional FIWARE instance effortlessly.

 ## Getting Started

 To get started with the FIWARE framework and Docker image, please refer to the following sections:

+- [FIWARE Installation](docs/fiware_installation.md): Detailed instructions on how to install and set up the FIWARE solution using the provided Docker image.
-- [Installation](docs/installation.md): Detailed instructions on how to install and set up the FIWARE framework using the provided Docker image.
+- [FIWARE Framework_Installation](docs/fiware_framework_installation.md): Detailed instructions on how to install and set up the FIWARE framework using the provided Docker image.
-- [Usage](docs/usage.md): A guide on how to utilize the functionalities of the data collector, uploader, and IDS Agent in your applications.
+- [Configuration](docs/configuration.md): A guide on how to write the required configuration files.
-- [Configuration](docs/configuration.md): Information on how to customize and configure the FIWARE framework based on your specific needs.

-## Contribution

-We welcome contributions to this project!
-If you find any issues, have suggestions for improvements, or want to add new features, please feel free to open a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments

-Special thanks to the FIWARE community and all contributors who made this project possible.
+Special thanks to [Péter Mátyás](https://www.linkedin.com/in/p%C3%A9ter-m%C3%A1ty%C3%A1s-a86aa4130), who started the whole FIWARE system integration back then at PBN.